Danko-Lab/dREG/README.md

 3. <out_prefix>.dREG.peak.score.bed.gz
    reduced peak information, only including peak position, max score.

 That command takes 8~12 hours to execute on NVIDA K80 GPU using Rgtsvm package.
+Due to very long computational time, we don't suggest to run peak calling on CPU nodes, even in parallel mode.

 # Reference